dlab-berkeley/Bash-Git/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 This repository contains the materials for D-Lab’s Bash and Git workshop, a fast introduction to using the terminal for `git`.

+### Prerequisites
 No prior experience in either Bash or Git is necessary.

+Check D-Lab's [Learning Pathways](https://dlab-berkeley.github.io/dlab-workshops/python_path.html) to figure out which of our workshops to take!

 ## Workshop Goals